tfxor/terrahub/docs/features/features4.md

 # Feature #4

-## Integrate and manage any existing terraform code
+## Integrate and manage any existing terraform configuration
 ```
 $ cd ./security-terraform